GrinonBarrett/Taksidos/Placeholder Creature.md

 ### Hungering Dry
-A flesh eating goul that cann touch non-sapient grass or cross moving waters.
+A flesh eating ghoul that cann touch non-sapient grass or cross moving waters.
 It has a reputation among saltsingers as one of their natural enemies.

-An easily made form of undead created by those that believe necromancy to be a means of acquiring power, this form is often seen being used as minions for an intelligent creature.
-Unlike many forms of undead, these can be skeltal or retain almost all of the original fleshy dressings of its former corpse.
-Their collective noun is a shamble.
+Their collective noun is feast.

-**Creature Type**: Lurching departed are undead.
+**Creature Type**: Hungering Dry are undead.

-**Size**: Lurching departed stand between 4 and 6 feet.
-They can weigh between 70 and 200 pounds.
+**Size**: Hungering dry stand between 4 and 5 feet.
+They can weigh between 58 and 73 pounds.
 They are medium creatures.

-**Undeath**: A lurching departed has 20 points of undeath.
+**Undeath**: A lurching departed has 40 points of undeath.

 **Attributes**:
-[Body] 11 (+3)
+[Body] 9 (+3)
 [Fort] 8 (+2)
 [Rflx] 8 (+2)
 [Will] 8 (+2)